-Summary of feedback Contributing Stakeholder Group Our Response natural or restored) is the construction of the proposed infrastructure which will need to be done with extreme sensitivity to minimise the damage to the peat's structure.
+Summary of feedback Contributing Stakeholder Group Our Response Summary of feedback Contributin Stakeholder Group natural or restored) is the construction of the proposed infrastructure which will need to be done with extreme sensitivity to minimise the damage to the peat's structure.
 The proposals will have significant visual impact from the A9 public road in both directions.
 Cumulative impact of this line with others already in vicinity and extensive windfarm will be considerable.
 There is no capacity to screen.
 We would prefer the new OHL to completely avoid the land FLS is managing but considering the constrained nature of the route alignment in this area there are understood to be very limited alternatives.
 As this is no longer a productive forest the actual presence of additional electricity infrastructure will have little or no impact on management of the site although it reduces the likelihood of further renewables development being built within this block.
-Historic Environment Scotland (HES) Section A1.1 - scheduled monuments Potential Alignment further from SMs than alternative alignment.
-If potential alignment is selected, then unlikely to raise significant concerns.
-Statutory Consultees In addition to the feedback below, HES requested ongoing consultation and visualisations.
-Further consultation will be undertaken with HES, including the provision of visualisations.
-Noted and agreed.

-Summary of feedback Contributing Stakeholder Group Our Response Section A1.2 - scheduled monuments Potential Alignment anticipated to result in significant adverse impacts on SM419 and SM420 which would result in an objection.
-HES would welcome further consultation.
-Further consultation will be arranged with HES for the area around SMs 419 and 420 as this section is highly constrained.
-Section A1.4 - scheduled monuments Recommend consideration be made to tower positioning to minimise impacts, however, suggest that it may not be possible to do this sufficiently to avoid an objection.
-Would welcome further consultation and visualisations.
-We recognise that the distribution of Scheduled Monuments in this area makes it very challenging to find an alignment with no impact.
-Section A1.4 - Category A listed buildings and GDLs Happy that Potential Alignment unlikely to significantly affect GDL00150 or LB7936.
-Noted.
-Section A1.5 - scheduled monuments Recommend to consider impacts of OHL on Helmsdale river valley as impacts on certain monuments may result in an objection.
-Anticipate an objection on impacts on SM1778 due to visual impact, suggest an alternative alignment to minimise impact.
-Alternative alignments are being considered to minimise impact on SMs including SM1778.
-This is a highly constrained area with technical and environmental challenges including steep slopes.
-Consultation with HES is ongoing for this section.
-Section A1.5 - Category A listed buildings Happy that Potential alignment unlikely to significantly affect LB7149.
-Noted.
+Historic Environments Potential Alignment further from SMs than alternative alignment.
+If potential alignment is selected, then unlikely to raise Statutory Consultees Image: Additional problem in the feedback below; Historic Section A1.2 - scheduled monuments Potential Alignment anticipated to result in significant adverse impacts on SM419 and SM420 which would result in an objection.
+HES would welcome further consultation.Section A1.4 - scheduled monuments Recommend consideration be made to tower positioning to minimise impacts, however, suggest that it may not be possible to do this sufficiently to avoid an objection.
+Would welcome further consultation and visualisations.Section A1.4 - Scheduled monuments Recommend consideration be made to tower positioning to minimise impacts, however, suggest that it may not be possible to do this sufficiently to avoid an objection.
+Would welcome further consultation and visualisations.Section A1.4 - Category A listed buildings and GDLS Happy that Potential Alignment unlikely to significantly affect GDL00150 or LB7936.Section A1.5 - scheduled monuments mager impacts of OHL on Helmsdale river valley as impacts on on impacts on SM1778 due to visual impact, suggest an alternative alignment to minimise impact.Section A1.5 - Category A listed buildings Happy that Potential alignment unlikely to significantly affect LB7149.